 - Filet mignon and lobster

 Bonus tip: get these steaks topped with roasted garlic butter and sauteed mushrooms for added flavor.
-Stay away from the smoking bacon bourbon topping.
+Stay away from the smoked bacon bourbon topping.

 Order all burgers without the bun or sauce; ask for a side house salad made with oil and vinegar dressing instead of fries: